-- A detailed description of the scope of the incident, including the number of impacted individuals, and states where they reside. - A description of the related personally identifiable information (PII). - An explanation of the root cause (if known). - Advise how much and what types of losses have been sustained (if known). - A response plan (including an estimated time to cure the event) A copy of the breach notice that the PFI or Servicer plans to send to the borrower(s) or an explanation as to why it is not sending a breach notice.
-MPF loan numbers (if not immediately known, as soon as reasonably practicable) for affected loans. - MPF Program product type (ex: Traditional, Xtra, Gov MBS and Direct) for affected loans.
+- A description of the related personally identifiable information (PII), including a description of any impacts to login credentials, or to Information Technology (IT) system. - An explanation of the root cause. - Advise how much and what types of losses have been sustained. - A description of the current status of the incident, including whether any law enforcement agencies have been notified. - A response plan (including an estimated time to cure the event) and the name(s) of any third-party incident response or remediation service providers with whom the PFI/Servicer is working with. - A copy of the breach notice that the PFI or Servicer plans to send to the borrower(s) or an explanation as to why it is not sending a breach notice. - MPF loan numbers (if not immediately known, as soon as reasonably practicable) for affected loans. - MPF Program product type (ex: MPF Traditional, MPF Xtra, and MPF Government MBS) for affected loans. - Contact information and titles for the designated individuals leading the investigation and who will be responsible for coordinating any follow-up activities on behalf of the notifying party.